diseraluca/diseraluca.github.io/_posts/2018-07-22-experimentation-#1-CHECKMSTATUS.md

 }
 ~~~

-One notable thing about the CHECK_MSTATUS_AND_RETURN_IT is its definition:
+One notable thing about the *CHECK_MSTATUS_AND_RETURN_IT* is its definition:

 ~~~ c++
 #define CHECK_MSTATUS_AND_RETURN_IT(_status)			\
 CHECK_MSTATUS_AND_RETURN((_status), (_status))
 ~~~

-Here you should be careful about what you pass to it since _status will be expanded two times and that could be a cause of side-effects ( it usually be a concern with how this macro is used but it's good to know ).
+Here you should be careful about what you pass to it since **_status** will be expanded two times and that could be a cause of side-effects ( it usually won't be a concern with how this macro is used but it's good to know ).
-This is all you need to know about MStatus and the CHECK_MSTATUS* macros.
+This is all you need to know about MStatus and the *CHECK_MSTATUS\** macros.

 ## Finally let's experiment a little!